A2 Key (KET)

 Reading and Writing (1 hour and 10 minutes) 9 parts/ 56 questions 50% Shows you can understand simple written information such as signs, brochures, newspapers and magazines.

-Listening (30 minutes, including 8 minutes' transer time) 5 parts/ 25 questions 25% Requires you to be able to understand announcements and other spoken material when people speak reasonably slowly.
+Listening (30 minutes, including 8 minutes' transfer time) 5 parts/ 25 questions 25% Requires you to be able to understand announcements and other spoken material when people speak reasonably slowly.

 Speaking (8-10 minutes per pair of candidates) 2 parts 25% Shows you can take part in a conversation by answering and asking simple questions.
 Your Speaking test will be conducted face to face with one or two other candidates and two examiners.
 This makes your test more realistic and more reliable.